Stratolaunch Systems

-Stratolaunch underwent a change of ownership and direction when Jean Floyd took over as CEO in 2019, reacquiring staff and growing to 87 employees by the beginning of 2020.
-Dr. Zachary Krevor has served as President and Chief Executive Officer of Stratolaunch, LLC since March 2022.
-Prior to becoming President and Chief Operating Officer, Dr. Krevor was the Vice President of Engineering at Stratolaunch Systems Corporation.

 History

 The project was started in 2010, almost a year before the public announcement was made.
 Development costs were initially projected to be US$300 million in 2011.
 Dynetics actually began work in early 2010 and had approximately 40 employees working on the project as of December 2011.
 Dynetics was cited as "responsible for the total systems engineering, integration and testing, which includes aerodynamics, loads, and interfaces".
 It was announced in 2011 that SpaceX was also already working on the design for the rocket-powered space vehicle components of the system, the Falcon 9 Air.